-We are no longer selling bottled water at the cafe. [update: we now sell boxed water if you want it to go] I saw a Pop!
+We are no longer selling bottled water at the cafe. [update: we now sell sustainably harvested and packaged Flow Water if you want it to go] I saw a Pop!
 Tech talk with Chris Jordan about a month ago.
 He wanted to engage us in the impact of Pacific Garbage Patch.
 Well it worked on me.

 He photographed dead albatross chicks who had died from eating the plastic they were fed by their parents who thought it was food.